thetauk/tauk-webdriver-python/README.md

 @Tauk.observe(custom_test_name='Add New Contact', excluded=True)
 ```

+*For sample code, please take a look at the `android_contacts_tests.py` test case in the `tests` directory of the repository.*

-If you are using [unittest](https://docs.python.org/3/library/unittest.html) for test automation, Tauk comes packages with a test listener which can hook onto the test lifecycle and extract test information.
+If you are using [unittest](https://docs.python.org/3/library/unittest.html) for test automation, Tauk comes packaged with a test listener which can hook onto the test lifecycle and extract test information.
 When using a test listener you no longer have to decorate the test method with `Tauk.observe`

 You can use Tauk listener as follows